Spring and Autumn Period — Era of Great Philosophers and Intense Contention over Hegemony

 Why Is It called Spring and Autumn?

-This period is named after a historical book, the Spring and Autumn Annals that Confucius wrote.
+This period is named after the historical book 'The Spring and Autumn Annals,' which was written by Confucius.

-Spring was the season of planting and holding sacrifice ceremonies, and Autumn was about harvest and wars.
+Spring was the season for planting and holding sacrifice ceremonies, while Autumn was associated with harvests and wars.

-Therefore, the most important events in ancient China happened in the spring and autumn.
+Therefore, the most important events in ancient China occurred in the spring and autumn.

 Bronze Tableware Fu of the Spring and Autumn Period — Shanghai Museum (Photo by Dongmaiying)